StarpTech/dart-nodejs/README.md

 # My first conclusion

-> If you don't use Node.Js for isomorphic applications and if you don't rely heavily on other javascript libraries use Dart it will boost your productivity to [Over 5000](https://www.youtube.com/watch?v=j_gpe2-oaB0) but you can still apply many concepts from Javascript, Node.Js like Classes, Mixed Inheritance, Event-Loop, Promises akka Futures, Async/Await, try/catch, Streams...
+> If you don't use Node.Js for isomorphic applications and if you don't rely heavily on other javascript libraries use Dart it will boost your productivity to [Over 5000](https://www.youtube.com/watch?v=j_gpe2-oaB0) but you can still apply many concepts from Node.Js like Classes(ES6), Mixed Inheritance, Event-Loop, Promises(Futures), Async/Await, try/catch, Streams...

 # Demo